KennethHoff/RoR2Mods/README.md

 * `COH_ResetConfig` | Resets all configurations to default.

-## Compatibility
+## Compatibility / Known issues

-* Currently only works on Huntress.

-* Have not tested for compatability with any mod.
+* Have not tested for compatibility with any mod.
 If you find any incompatabilities, please tell me (@Modernkennnern on the Risk of Rain 2 Modding Discord)

+* In Multiplayer, non-hosts stops working after going to the second stage.

 ## Features I might add (In order of importance)